spyne/spyne.github.com/blog/posts/first-stable-release-of-spyne.rst

 Finally, producing server-side HTML with Spyne is also possible but not yet fully supported.
-There are experimental output-only protocols that serialize data as Html tables or Html MicroFormats.
+There are experimental output-only protocols that serialize data as Html tables or as divs using the Html MicroFormat convention.
 It remains to be seen whether or how these would fit into the current web development landscape.

 So if you’re interested in using or helping with Spyne, head over to the docs and start hacking!
 For patches, comments and suggestions, do not hesitate to get in touch with us.
-Relevant information is in the readme document.
+Relevant information is in the Readme document.